GMeyr/ip-final/README.md

 DESCRIPTION

-I decided to build a site that is a cross between Stack Overflow and a public debate forum.
+This site that is a cross between Stack Overflow and a public debate forum.
 The idea is people will post questions about issues ranging from global warming to charter schools.
 Other people will comment, taking a pro or con side and providing some type of argument.
 The arguments are categorized as logical, anecdotal, statistical, or moral.
 Users can also up/downvote comments.